SammanSarkar/GSoC_archive_2025/README.md

 If your proposal was accepted, submit it here to help others like you.

+The inspiration for this repo came from [aritra8438/GSoC_archive](https://github.com/aritra8438/GSoC_archive/); you can access proposals from 2024 and earlier years here.

 # Proposal Count

 Total proposals submitted: **18**